curl/curl/tests/FILEFORMAT.md

 is skipped and the (single-line) output is displayed as reason for not running the test.

-### `<postcheck>`
-A command line that if set gets run by the test script after the test.
-If the command exists with a non-zero status code, the test is considered failed.

 ### `<tool>`
 Name of tool to invoke instead of "curl".
 This tool must be built and exist either in the `libtest/` directory (if the tool name starts with `lib`) or in